rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-architecture.md

 repeated until there are no new requests to be processed.

 Note that despite Scrapy being able to launch multiple requests concurrently, no multithreading is used anywhere is Scrapy.
-Instead, asynchronous network event handling is done through Twisted network programming framework.
-This has some ramifications for web scraper developers as well.
+Instead, asynchronous network event handling is done through [Twisted](https://twistedmatrix.com/trac/) network programming framework.
+Just like Scrapy provides foundations for your web scraping project, Twisted provides a network programming machinery that is used to build Scrapy.
+This has some ramifications for web scraper developers.
 First, we should avoid doing things that block unless they are really quick and/or rare as otherwise they would slow down the entire system (as could be seen by trying to use openpyxl in a pipeline to export very large amounts of data).
 Second, we have to take care to use `yield` (not `return`) keyword when new items/requests are being created in the spider, as that allows deferring the entire code path until the moment the result is needed.